The Wednesday special programme at the ERS Congress 2025

 - Preview Image" />

-How to maximize the impact of your research project outcomes?
+How to maximise the impact of your research project outcomes?

 This session will provide examples on how project results can be utilised for further research or other purposes.
 A project’s ultimate success is defined by effective exploitation.
 Participants will gain a deeper understanding of the strategies for effective results exploitation.